 This course investigates a sociological analysis of human life in urban, suburban, and rural society, focusing on changes in relationships and community.
-Prerequisite: SOCI 1003.
+Introduces students to GIS mapping.
+Prerequisite: SOCI 1003, or instructor approval.
 Spring.

 3053.
 Social Science Research Methods.

 This course examines concepts and methods used in sociology, criminal justice, and social work to research community needs as well as to evaluate interventions and program effectiveness.
 Both quantitative and qualitative models receive emphasis.
 Prerequisite: SOCI 1003 and SOCI 2034.
 Spring.